rozd/pull-to-refresh/README.md

 pull-to-refresh
 ===============

-"Pull to Refresh" and "Infinite List" implementation for Feathers
+"Pull to Refresh" and "Infinite List" implementation for Feathers UI on Starling Framework.
+Now supports Starling 2.0 and Feathers 3.0

 ## Features
 * Pull to Refresh for latest items